LuaJIT/LuaJIT/doc/c_api.md

 Note that you can only define a single global wrapper function, so be careful when using this mechanism from multiple C++ modules.
 Also note that this mechanism is not without overhead.

+## int luaJIT_compat52

+This symbol allows to know how luajit was built, ie. with or without `-DLUAJIT_ENABLE_LUA52COMPAT`.